 What is a Desert?

-Deserts conjure up specific ideas about topography: typically, that they are dry and sandy dunes or rock, or a mixture of both.
-But deserts are far more than this and there are multiple types.
-How we define the desert biome are not about the types of rock, or the amount of sand, or even the temperature because there are both cold and hot deserts.
 The simple explanation is that deserts are topographic landscapes that receive little precipitation in a typical year.
-The threshold is 10 inches, or 25cm.
-But more than simply having low rainfall, a desert is “arid”.
+The threshold is 10 inches, or 25 cm.
+But more than simply having low rainfall, a desert is "arid."
 This means a high rate of water loss through plant reclamation (called transpiration) and through evaporation.
 These two aspects are combined into something called evapotranspiration.
-This is the amount of water that the landscape would lose when available (1).
-For deserts, evapotranspiration ratio exceeds average annual rainfall by anything from 2:1 to 33:1.
+This is the amount of water that the landscape would lose when available.
+For deserts, the evapotranspiration ratio exceeds average annual rainfall by anything from 2:1 to 33:1.
 The higher the ratio, the less available moisture there is.
-The coarse nature of the soil means most moisture seeps through the top soil rapidly.
+The coarse nature of the soil means most moisture seeps through the topsoil rapidly.

 Deserts are vitally important to the planetary ecosystem.
-They cover approximately 1/3 of the dry land of our planet (3, p1).
-They are also amongst the most fragile and endangered biomes.
+They cover approximately one-third of the dry land of our planet.
+They are also among the most fragile and endangered biomes.

 Types of Desert